SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 13. In all cases then, the government chooses the price level, and thus chooses the inflation rate.
 Inflation is a policy variable, not a market determined quantity.
-(This does *not* mean inflation rate is an easy policy variable to manage.)
+(This does *not* mean inflation rate is an easy policy variable to manage, and in any case inflation policy is far less important than full employment policy, since regardless of the inflation rate what truly matters for living standards is all the available *_real output._*)
 14. It might be very good policy for government to use fiscal policy (through a job guarantee wage + benefit floor) to deliberately raise the price level periodically,